Skip to content

 State integrity: orchestration has to keep workflow state, validation, and human intervention inspectable instead of letting decisions disappear inside one agent loop

-Stack
+Technical Stack

 PythonFastAPIWorkflow GraphsQueue-backed JobsValidation Layers

-Proof surfaces
+Proof Surfaces

 System Walkthrough (to be added)